 When it comes to choosing a wheel size for your bike, you’ll want to consider what kind of surfaces you ride, where in the world you ride, your bike frame, as well as your height.
 If you mostly ride on gravel roads, 650b is an excellent choice.
 Running tires that measure just 5 mm wider can really improve grip and increase ride quality.
 If you stick to pavement most of the time, you’ll probably be better off with 700c wheels for their superior rollover capability and efficiency.

 Personally, I like the feel of smaller wheels.
 Even though I’m a taller rider, smaller wheels make the bike feel a bit more manageable and less cumbersome.
 Having said that, I prefer 700c wheels for touring due to the increased parts availability around the world as well as the efficiency.
-Whichever wheel size you choose, I hope this guide has help make the decision a little bit easier.
+Whichever wheels you go with, I hope this guide helps you choose the best wheel size for your riding style.

 Where do you stand on the 650b vs 700c debate?
 Have you converted your bike?
 Share your tips and experience in the comments below!